Pravin-bhapkar/Audio-stock/audio-stock-ticker-master/README.md

+//I am not an Author of this repo.
+I am new and using someone else repo to learn IOT.

+//Here you will get Actual author and master : https://github.com/resin-io-playground/audio-stock-ticker

 ## Audio Stock Ticker

 This is a simple node.js project built on [resin.io][resin-link].
 It should work on all versions of the Raspberry Pi.